Government Grants & Tax Credits

 02

 Grant applications require specific documentation, timelines, and professional assessments.
-We prepare everything, coordinate OT evaluations when needed, and submit on your behalf.
+We prepare the reports, quotes, and invoices your application needs, coordinate OT evaluations when needed, and walk you through each submission.

 03